What are TOT & TBID?

 Who manages TBID funds?

 The NTCA manages the funds generated by the TBID with oversight from the NTCA Board of Directors and committees made up of representatives from assessed businesses.
-The TBID is operated in accordance with a Management District Plan (MDP) and representatives of businesses paying the assessment are asked to participate.
-The NTCA is committed to incorporating public input and participation in decision-making and all Committee and Board of Directors meetings are open to the public.
+The TBID is operated in accordance with a Management District Plan (MDP), and representatives of businesses paying the assessment are asked to participate.
+The NTCA is committed to incorporating public input and participation in decision-making, and all Committee and Board of Directors meetings are open to the public.

 What’s the difference between TOT and TBID funding structures?

 We need both because of the need to support our local business community while continuing to address critical transportation and workforce housing initiatives.
-It has become nearly impossible for people working in North Lake Tahoe to afford to live here and that’s why addressing workforce housing has become a top priority for use of TOT funds generated by those who visit our region.
+It has become nearly impossible for people working in North Lake Tahoe to afford to live here and that’s why addressing workforce housing has become a top priority for the use of TOT funds generated by those who visit our region.

 In 2026, the North Tahoe business community will have the ability to renew the TBID.
-Its continuation will allow the valuable work being done through the TOT-TBID Dollars At Work program to support local businesses and our region’s community vitality and economic health.
+Its continuation will allow the valuable work done through the TOT-TBID Dollars At Work program to support local businesses and our region’s vitality and economic health.

 Stay Informed